 Securities Litigation and Investigation – Advising corporations, underwriters, accounting firms, corporate officers and directors in securities class actions, derivative actions, arbitrations and SEC investigations.
-John has recently led the defense of a series of high profile RMBS litigations on behalf of HSBC.
+John led the defense of a series of high profile RMBS litigations on behalf of HSBC.
 Clients include HSBC, the Trustees of Oppenheimer Mutual Funds, Canadian Imperial Bank of Commerce, Twin Labs and Grant Thornton.

 Banking, Private Equity and Financial Institution Litigation – Representing banks, private equity investors and financial institutions in litigations and arbitrations involving claims for breach of contract, lender liability, letter of credit disputes, collateral debt obligations, residential mortgage backed securities, derivatives, commodities futures trading, unauthorized trading and SWAP agreements.
-Clients include DZ Bank, Lehman Brothers, Chase Manhattan Bank, Morgan Stanley, Fortis, ABN AMRO, Bank of Nova Scotia, the Jordan Companies and Nomura Capital.
+Clients include DZ Bank, Lehman Brothers, Chase Manhattan Bank, Morgan Stanley, Invesco, Fortis, ABN AMRO, Bank of Nova Scotia, the Jordan Companies and Nomura Capital.

 Intellectual Property, Technology, Licensing and Non-Compete Agreements – Representing clients in disputes over use of intellectual property and technology, including claims for breach of contract, copyright and trademark infringement, confidentiality agreements and non-compete agreements.
 Clients include Sensus, Ziff Davis Media, New York Stock Exchange, Panera Bread, Brand Industries and Terrapinn Financial Training.